galodoido794/AUTOBOT_FIFAX/README.md

 # AUTOBOT FIFAX

-Bot to facilitate transactions in Ultimate Team
+Bot to facilitate transactions in Ultimate Team (Fifa 19)

 ### Requirements (before use install)